maidsafe/rfcs/proposed/0027-launcher-low-level-api/0027-launcher-low-level-api.md

 {
   "id": base64 string // [u8;64] array of u8's of length 64 as a base64 String
   "tagType": U64 // Within the permitted range
-  "data": base64 // Data that has to be stored as a base64 string "isVersioned": Boolean // optional  - defaults to false "isPrivate": Boolean // optional  - defaults to false - Whether the data should be encrypted or not }
+  "data": base64 // Data that has to be stored as a base64 string
+}
 ```
 |Field| Description|